meriki/EnVibe/README.md

 ### Description of project files
 fall.py is the fall detection code <br />
-project.py is the audio analysis code <br/>
+project.py is the ML audio analysis code <br/>
 index.html is the webpage that has the happiness panel where the results of the audio and all analysis are shown